mike-north/typescript-courses/packages/website/content/blog/enterprise-v2/01-intro/index.md

 We'll cover a variety of modern TypeScript development topics that align with these four areas.

+### Course goals

+- We'll **create a TypeScript library from scratch**, with API docs, linting and automated detection of changes to our public API surface!
+- We'll **migrate a non-trivial JS codebase to TypeScript**, using a low-risk incremental strategy
+- We'll look at **how to keep pace with new TS compiler versions and deal with breaking changes** using [`rehearsal-js`](https://github.com/rehearsal-js/rehearsal-js) [`typesVersions`](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html#multiple-fields) and [downlevel-dts](https://github.com/sandersn/downlevel-dts)
+- We'll experiment with some exciting new tooling like `swc`, a rust-based TypeScript compiler that can run significantly faster
+- We'll use `yarn`'s built-in support for workspaces, allowing us to focus in on sub-parts of a large project and work locally

 ## What you should already know

 This course is intended for developers who are already familiar with TypeScript